1. Mental Health, Homelessness & Addiction Recovery

 As a board member, I also know that nurses struggle with high rates of substance abuse, often leading to suspensions of their licenses.
 Supporting community mental health care as discussed above is vital here but so is working to improve the support licensed medical professionals receive at work.
 Supporting adequate staffing through union-negotiated nurse/patient ratios (which requires more hospitals to unionize, as discussed in the Supporting Businesses & Workers section) and increasing the number of students in nursing education programs is vital to improving the wellbeing of nurses, which in turn helps to ensure better care for patients.

-3. Supporting Parents of Newborns without a Burden on Businesses
+3. Supporting Parents of Newborns Without a Burden on Small Businesses

 As discussed in other policies, supporting parents of newborns is vital to incentivizing starting a family and growing our state's population.
 While some politicians support Paid Pregnancy Leave provided by employers, a paid leave of a beneficial length would mean that a business is not only paying the wage of the parent on leave but is likely going to need to pay for a temporary employee to complete the work of the employee on leave.
 This means they'd be paying two wages for one job over the course of months, which is not feasible for many employers.
 At the same time, young parents who must take unpaid leave while supporting a newborn are not only taking a pay cut but are often doing so while paying off student loans and a mortgage.
-My plan doesn't create any new or raised taxes, it simply directs a small portion of state revenue as our economy grows into an account that qualifying parents can apply for, where the birthing parent can receive up to 12 weeks of paid time off, and the other parent can receive an additional 4 weeks, for a total of 4 months (if the newborn is raised by a single parent, the single parent can take the full 16 weeks).
+I offer an alternative plan:

 As our economy and state budget grow, we must be prioritizing innovative solutions to support families in our state, in ways that don't put the burden on businesses.
 This also helps to ensure the birthing parent can recover without the added stress of finances, while all parents are able to dedicate more time to the health and wellbeing of the newborn.